Getting away for the weekend was just what I needed. Some quiet time and space to reflect and just "be."

-I knew she meant I was stressed, but wasn't quite exactly sure what she meant.
+I knew she was acknowledging my stress level, but I wasn't quite exactly sure what she meant.
 So, after a quick Google search, I read, "Trial lawyers are under a tremendous amount of stress twenty-four hours a day, seven days a week."

-Ah, ok.
-Yah, I get it.
+Ah, OK.
+Yeah, I get it.
 As usual, Pam was correct.
 (Sigh)